 As the KBD75 has official QMK support I went for that PCB.
 Might not have been the smartest choice, as it’s quite more expensive… KBDFans is a reputable shop though.
 And the major advantage is that I knew QMK would run perfectly on it.
 The downside of community-made things is that sometimes, it just doesn’t work 100%.
 Stabs and plate are included with the PCB.
 Not the best stabs, but that’s way enough for me.

 Switches… I really wanted to try some fancy linear switches like Tealios, Healios or vintage blacks but I’m having a hard time to justify their prices, especially as I find Gateron linear switches quite good already.
 So I went for Gateron again, but black this time.

-Their actuation force is higher, meaning you need to push harder on the switch, 45g for the reds, 50g for the blacks.
+Their actuation force is higher than the typical red linear switch, meaning you need to push harder on the switch.
+45g for the reds, 50g for the blacks.
 Maybe some day, I’ll bite the bullet and buy fancy switches… The good news is that I was able to get a pack with the PCB and all and switches, saving shipping costs and a bit of money as well on the switches.

 Well, not this time, or not yet.
-I have already keycaps sets at home (yeah… not sure if that’s a good sign) so I’ll just use the ones I have.
+I already have a few keycaps sets at home (yeah… not sure if that’s a good sign) so I’ll just use the ones I have.
 For now. 😉

 Everything is ordered.
 Now, we wait.